fastapi/sqlmodel/docs/advanced/advanced-relationships/self-referential.md

 In database terms this means having a table with a foreign key reference to the primary key in the same table.

 Say, for example, we want to introduce a `Villain` class. 😈 Every villain can have a **boss**, who also must be a villain.
-If a villain is the boss to other villains, we want to call those his **minions**.
+If a villain is the boss of other villains, we want to call those his **minions**.

 Let's implement this with **SQLModel**. 🤓